maguire-lab/maguire-lab.github.io/_pages/jobs.md

 Current projects that would be a good fit (although if you have your own idea :

-- Computational Social Science: Using Natural Language Processing methods to investigate online radicalisation.
-Building on existing work with colleagues in Sociology (e.g., [recent qualitative work](https://journals.sagepub.com/doi/full/10.1177/1097184X211017954)).
-Would be a great fit for any student interested in NLP, computational social science, social media data, or radicalisation.

 - Infectious Disease Bioinformatics/Genomic Epidemiology: Working with clinicians, public health experts to continue development of the [Evolving Threat Detector](https://github.com/fmaguire/evoling_threat_detector).
 This is a tool that is designed to identify and report new evolving resistance to antibiotics.
 Great fit for any student interested in front-end development, microbial bioinformatics, machine learning, and/or working as part of an international consortia.

 <figure>
 <img src="{{ site.baseurl }}/images/research/2022_summer_projects.png" width="1000">